grimme-lab/xtb_docs/source/oniom.rst

    print high- and low-level optimization trajectory for the model system (``high.inner_region.log`` and ``low.inner_region.log``).

 *derived k=[bool]*
    k is a scaling factor for the LAs coordinates, which by default is constant.
-This instruction allows it to be dynamically assigned in dependence on the distance between the connector and host atoms:
+This instruction allows it to be dynamically assigned in dependence on the distance between the connector and host atoms.